Exploring RISC-V Long Vector Capabilities: A Case Study in Earth Sciences: Methodology

 \subsection{Software environment}

-We use a Clang-based compiler developed at BSC that is able to auto-vectorize C and Fortran codes targeting the RISC-V vector extension.
+We use a Clang-based compiler developed within the EPI project that is able to auto-vectorize C, C++, and Fortran codes targeting the RISC-V vector extension.
 This modified compiler supports both \texttt{rvv0.7} and \texttt{rvv1.0}.
 This auto-vectorization can be achieved without any code modifications.
 There are also some compiler hints in the form of pragmas which improve the auto-vectorization that are compatible with the upstream version of Clang (\eg \texttt{loop vectorize}).
 Finally, there is also a set of compiler intrinsics to manually vectorize the code which are specific to this version of Clang.
 In this work, we strongly advocate for the use of compiler hints and to stray away from platform-specific code in favor of maintaining portability.

-Common scientific libraries are available in the fpga-sdv cluster.
-For the purpose of this work, we focus on the BLAS libraries OpenBLAS, BLIS and Eigen.
-Other software dependencies such as an MPI library are also available.